← Back to 後漢書

 西

-Zheng defines interpreters as polyglot envoys.”
-Each quarter names translators differently.”
+Zheng's commentary says: "Those who penetrate barbarian speech are called interpreters—the talented among them.
+Each quarter names translators differently.
 Zhou coined xiang when Yue relays arrived.”
 Xu reads like ‘counsel.’

 95